 You should be able to get Kina from exchange counters in many international airports before your trip, or from your bank/travel agent prior to travel.
-Alternatively, there is an ATM (as well as a currency exchange counter) at the international airport in Port Moresby accessible after your arrival in the country (before you go through immigration).
-Please note that it has been known for foreign exchange counters at airports to run out of Kina, so it is recommended that you order Kina from your local foreign exchange or from your local bank well in advance of departure, and it is also recommended that you try to get small denominations such as K2, K5, and K10 and avoid K20 denominations and upwards.
+Alternatively, there is an ATM (as well as a currency exchange counter) at the international airport in Port Moresby, accessible after your arrival in the country (before you go through immigration).
+Please note that it has been known for foreign exchange counters at airports to run out of Kina, so it is recommended that you order Kina from your local foreign exchange or from your local bank well in advance of departure.
+It is also recommended that you try to get small denominations such as K2, K5, and K10, and avoid K20 denominations and upwards.
+It is also common to find the ATMs in the airport not functioning.

-Note that bank charges are likely to apply with using ATMs away from your home country.
-You may need to notify your card supplier about your trip, so you do not find a block on your card preventing its use.
+Note that bank charges are likely to apply when using ATMs away from your home country.
+You may need to notify your card supplier about your trip, so you do not find a block on your card, preventing its use.

-Our resort on New Britain (Walindi Plantation Resort), accepts Australian Dollars (AUD/AU\$), US Dollars (USD/US\$), Euros (Euro), and Kina as well as all major credit cards (Mastercard, Visa, and American Express).
+Our resort on New Britain (Walindi Plantation Resort), accepts Australian Dollars (AUD/AU\$), US Dollars (USD/US\$), Euros (Euro), and Kina, as well as all major credit cards (Mastercard, Visa, and American Express).
 There is no surcharge for credit card payments made at the resort.